trumberger/monitoring-wiki/Policies/Production-Releases.md

 ### Trigger Production Release

-Production Release starts with a build (**Add reference**) that is manually triggered at the start of the sprint planning (next sprint) with no objections from the team and / or bugs found during the tests.
-The production build will result in package that can used for the ESS VSTS release pipeline for the different components (business logic / customer integration / monitoring agent) in the ESS subscription and the monitoring agents in the customers subscriptions (according to the approvals setup in their pipeline).
+Production Release starts with the approval of the Dev Lead or Product Manager at the start of the sprint planning (next sprint) with no objections from the team and / or bugs found during the tests.
+After approval the production release pipeline will continue where it left of from the Pre-Prod to deploy the different components (business logic / customer integration / monitoring agent) in the ESS PROD subscription.
+In parallel the Dev Lead or Product Manager will start the releases for the monitoring agents in the customers subscriptions (according to the approvals setup in their pipeline).

 For the monitoring agents that don't use the ESS VSTS instance to deploy the monitoring agent, the artifacts to deploy the monitoring agent will be copied to a common share for the different teams to download (See Monitoring Agent Artifacts below)